 Communication skills are key.
 Social work gives us the ability to listen attentively, to respond empathetically, to probe correctly and not to be judgemental in how we treat people.
 These skills work well, even when I am not in a social work context.
 The skills of critical thinking and problem solving have helped me with interacting with people outside of a counseling or intervention context, as they appreciate how I am able to assist or highlight to them problematic thinking or the source of their problems.

 5. What do you think is the importance of having a well-rounded collection of skills in order to succeed in your career and life, in general?

 I think it is very important.
 Limited skills limit your ability to advance in your career – unless you know important people in high places.
-This is why it’s important to often be self-reflective and be able to see what skills you lack and need to attain to progress.
-And in terms of one’s life outside of your career, you tend to live within your means and your abilities.
+This is why it’s important to often be self-reflective and be able to see what skills you lack and need to attain progress.
+And in terms of one’s life outside of one’s career, one tends to live within one’s means and one’s abilities.
 Not being balanced or well-rounded can lead to not having a fulfilled life as you will avoid situations that bring out the truth that you “can’t do something”.
 Or the opposite will happen, where you are in conflict with people because you lack the skills needed to excel at what you are doing.

 6. Which 5 ‘soft’ skills do you perceive to be important in a professional environment?

 Attentive listening, verbal communication, presentation, persuasion, and critical thinking.

 As Maseko mentions, the above ‘soft’ skills are transferable to any career field.
 Although these skills can be developed in one situation, they can certainly be relevant in any other.
 These ‘soft’ skills are valuable when working in a team, or even just individual encounters.

 Other important soft skills include:

 - Being able to work in a team